amethyst-studio/.github/.github/ISSUE_TEMPLATE/bug-report.md

 ---

-name: Bug Report
+name: 'Bug Report'
-about: Report an issue with this project.
+about: 'This template is used to report unintended behavior of our projects.'
-title: '[BUG] Generalized Overview of the Bug Report'
+title: '[BUG] A brief overview of your concern.'
+ref: 'main'
-labels: 'Type: Bug, State: Conversation'
+labels:
-assignees: ''
+  - 'Type: Bug'
+  - 'State: Conversation'

 ---

-**Describe the Bug**
-A clear and concise description of what the bug is.
+**Describe the Bug**: A clear and concise description of what is problematic.

-**Information**
+**Information / Steps to Reproduce**:

-Steps to reproduce the behavior:
+1. Provide detailed steps on how to reproduce the issue.
-1. Installation commands to use.
-2. Setup the environment in this way.
+2. Key aspects of how the environment was set up.
-3. Snippet of how you can reproduce it consistently.
+3. Code or repository that can be used to consistently reproduce the behavior.

-Please include any errors that may have been generated.
+4. Please include any and all errors that are generated.

-**Expected Behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Current Environment:**
- - Environment: Desktop or Server.
- - OS: `uname -a` or Windows OS Version.
- - Architecture: x86 / x64
- - Version: The version of the project that is installed.

-**Additional Context**
-Add any other context about the problem here.
+**Expected Behavior**: Please explain the behavior you expected the application to implement.

+**Current Environment**: Please detail the specs and operating system of the machine you are currently using.
+If possible, please replicate this issue across multiple different operating systems.
+Please include the version of our project that you are using.

+**Additional Context**: Please provide any additional information you feel should be shared, if applicable.